codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

 it does not have synconization : meaning that if one computer want to download your email in the email server using pop , the email will be remove from the server without leaving a copy , so if another computer wanted to download the same email it will not be downloaded
 ### advantage and disadvantages
+advantage
+- your email can be view with out the need of a internet connection
+- save storage place on your mail server disadvantage
+- your computer is more likly to have a virus
+- the content of the email will be lost if the computer crashes
 ## Imap
 imap allow you to view your email , that on the server from multiple devices imap caches local copies of the email onto all of your devices meaning that if you want to view your email in a different computer you imap can synchronized it with the other computer so every computer phone or devieces you have will be synch with all computer
+### advantage and disadvantages
+- all the email can be s

 ![[pop.PNG]]